Bvanderwolf/BWolfPackages/Assets/BWolf/Utilities/SquadFormations/README.md

   - Selection Decal Handler: Makes sure there is a visual representation of unit selection and hovering
   - Unit Group Handler: Manages created groups of units

- - Unit class using a nav mesh agent for pathfinding
+ - Unit class supporting solo and group movement using unity's nav mesh agent

  - UnitFormation creation using the unit formation prefab.